joelparkerhenderson/social-network-plan/README.md

 About this document:

+* We welcome feedback and suggestions: use [issues](https://github.com/joelparkerhenderson/social_network_plan/issues) or joel@joelparkerhenderson.com or [@joel_henderson](https://twitter.com/joel_henderson)
 * We want this to be a friendly introduction that invites discussion.
-* We welcome feedback and suggestions: use [issues](https://github.com/joelparkerhenderson/social_network_plan/issues) or joel@joelparkerhenderson.com or [@joel_henderson](https://twitter.com/joel_henderson)
 * This plan is a work in progress and likely to change as we learn more.
-* We edit for active present tense, and edit quotations lightly for content and anonymity.
+* We edit quotations lightly for content and anonymity.

 ## Context